WayScience/MNIST_TD-VAE/README.md

 Here, based on the information disclosed in the paper, we reproduce the experiment about moving MNIST digits.
 In this experiment, a sequence of a MNIST digit moving to the left or the right direction is presented to the model.
 The model predicts how the digit moves in subsequent steps.
 After training the model, we can feed a sequence of digits into the model and see how well it can predict the future.
+We can also extract a latent representation of each time point to identify time signatures.

 Here is the result.
 ![Figure](./output/rollout_result.png)